If your child has scoliosis, the recommended treatment will depend on their age, how severe the curve is, and whether it's getting worse.

 Wearing a cast

-The cast is worn constantly and can't be removed, but it's changed every few months as your child grows.
+The cast is worn constantly and cannot be removed, but it's changed every few months as your child grows.

 Parents often find it easier for their child to wear a cast while they're still very young, rather than getting them to wear a removable back brace every day.